JRJWegener/Genbank/README.md

 # Genbank
 #
-# simple Script to create a database for plant characteristics,
+# simple Script to create a database for plant variety characteristics and literature
-#